Pressure Washer Buying Guide

 If you’re looking for something more versatile, a variable power pressure washer will be ideal for smaller tasks as well as heavy-duty cleaning.

-Types Of Pressure Washer
+Types of Pressure Washer

 Electric Pressure Washers

 Electric pressure washers are the most common type.
-Powered through the mains supply, they’re often lower priced and quieter than petrol alternatives.
+Powered through the mains supply, they’re often cheaper and quieter than petrol alternatives.
 You’ll find them in a range of pressures, but they’re especially ideal for use around the home where you’ll have a constant power supply – such as cleaning decking, bikes, cars, and fences.

 Once you’ve bought an electric jet washer, that’s all you pay for.
-There’s no need to worry about buying more fuel or investing in regular maintenance – simply store it in a secure, dry place and it’ll be ready and waiting for you next Spring.
+There’s no need to worry about buying more fuel or investing in regular maintenance – simply store it in a secure, dry place and it’ll be ready and waiting for you next spring.

 As with any corded tool, you’re limited by the length of the pressure washer cable and the need for constant power supply.
 If you have a very large garden or need to reach far corners, you might find electric power washers limited.
 Additionally, some people find they’re less durable for very regular use compared to their petrol counterparts.